Colleges That Change Lives: Current list of CTCL schools

-The current CTCL list of 44 schools contains all of the schools above (except for Marlboro College which closed in 2020), and places both branches of St. John's College under one listing.
-It restored The Evergreen State College, Hampshire College, and Antioch College to the list, which were all in the 1996, 2000, and 2006 editions.
-It also restored Bard College, which was in the 1996 edition.
+The current CTCL list contains all of the colleges and universities above, except for Marlboro College, which closed in 2020, Birmingham–Southern College, which closed in 2024, and New College of Florida.
+It also places both branches of St. John's College under one listing.
+In addition, it restored a few schools that were included in earlier editions of the book: The Evergreen State College, Hampshire College, and Antioch College, which were all included in the 1996, 2000, and 2006 editions, and Bard College, which was in the 1996 edition.
+In 2024, CTCL added two colleges that were not a part of the original books, DePauw University and Oberlin College and Conservatory.